tsukinaha/falocon/README.md

 ## Falocon

-A OpenAPIv3 Rust HTTP Client generator.
+An OpenAPIv3 Rust HTTP Client generator.
 This generator **wont** give you a client, but a trait that you can implement to create your own client.

 ### Target Code Example